oughtinc/primer/chapters/tool-use/web-search.md

 ```
 {% endcode %}

-If we run this file...
+If we run this file…

 ```shell
 python answer_by_search_direct.py
 ```

-...we get:
+…we get:

 {% code overflow="wrap" %}
 ```